fReEFLEX/fReEFLEX-controller/README.md

 - [3D Application](https://github.com/fReEFLEX/fReEFLEX-clicker/) - 3D application for E2E latency measurement

 ## Required hardware
->If you don't want to solder anything make sure to get a Pico with **pre soldered headers**, a **Breadboard** and some **Jumper Wires**.
+>⚠ If you don't want to solder anything make sure to get a Pico with **pre soldered headers**, a **Breadboard** and some **Jumper Wires**.

 A fReEFLEX controller can be built in three steps, each extending its capabilities:
 1. [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) - Measure [System Latency](https://github.com/fReEFLEX/fReEFLEX-GUI/#5-system-latency-mode)
 2. OPT101 light sensor (often as CJMCU-101) - Measure [E2E Latency](https://github.com/fReEFLEX/fReEFLEX-GUI/#4-e2e-latency-mode) and [Light frequency](https://github.com/fReEFLEX/fReEFLEX-GUI/#6-light-frequency)
 3. a spare mouse - Measure [Mouse latency](https://github.com/fReEFLEX/fReEFLEX-GUI/#51-mouse-latency)

->Measuring with a real mouse is by far the most advanced step but only needed if you want to measure the latency of a specific mouse.
+>Measuring with a real mouse is by far the most advanced step and requires soldering.
+This is only needed if you want to measure the latency of a specific mouse.

-The mouse needs to have the left mouse button pulled to ground when pushed.
-Otherwise, it currently is not compatible with a fReEFLEX Controller.
+The mouse needs to have the left mouse button pulled to ground when pushed, otherwise it currently is not compatible with the fReEFLEX Controller.

 Mice that are known work:
 - Logitech G203

 ## Build it
-⚠️If you are building the Controller on a Breadboard check above image.
+⚠ ️If you are building the Controller on a Breadboard check above image.

 ![](doc/schematic.png?raw=true "Breadboard")